SlouchyButton/messenger-enhanced/README.md

 Project uses dark mode styling from this project, with owner's approval: [jerry1100/messenger-dark-theme](https://github.com/jerry1100/messenger-dark-theme)

-Icon is specifically this bad on purpose to play it safe in regards to Trademark (since the logo is trademarked by Meta).
+Icon is specifically this bad on purpose to play it safe in regards to trademark (since the logo is trademarked by Meta).
 Even tho the logo that is trademarked seems to be the old (blue-only logo), I want to play it safe.
 If you want to use official logo of Messenger app, there is a Wikimedia page with Messenger logo in svg that you can download, convert to png and replace the logo in images/ folder.

 ### Features
 - Native notifications